Part II - The Kindle Is Already AI-Ready

 The book stops being “an ebook” and becomes a content object that can be rendered however the reader wants.
 I touched on this in Part I of my series.

-This is also Amazon testing reader tolerance.
+This is also Amazon testing reader tolerance, finding the line in the sand.

 • Do readers like AI involvement?